 What are the Downsides?

 Ladder strategies certainly aren’t for everyone.
-Since multiple policies are involved there is a little more time and effort spent shopping for coverage and have multiple policies issued.
-As far as service is concerned, a good insurance professional will make sure that you understand how service tasks are multiplied but your agent should be more than happy to help you with things like beneficiary changes.
+Since multiple policies are involved there is a little more time and effort spent shopping for term life insurance coverage and having multiple policies issued.
+As far as service is concerned, a good insurance professional will make sure that you understand how service tasks are multiplied but your agent should be more than happy to help you with things like beneficiary changes when you ladder life insurance.